Vedelopment/fedd/README.md

 ## Get FEDD

+####Free Easy Dietary Directory

-<i> Full Stack App build for WDI's Project 1 </i>
+<i> Full Stack App built for WDI's Project 1 </i>

-Fedd is a free and easy dietary directory
+Fedd is a simple way to search for restaurants based on dietary restrictions.

+Users are able to search based on one or multiple dietary tags, contribute to our online restaurant database and see where they're located using Google Maps API.
+We hope this site will save our users the time and frustration that comes with trying to find a safe place to eat.

 Feel free to fork / star / watch for your own personal use.